 But Lee and Christina aren’t willing to put their son in a box, even one full of sand.
 It will all come together when Freddie’s ready, they tell one another.

-Now the first full day of spring is imminent, a time that’s marketed with pictures of daffodils and nesting birds.
+Now the first full day of spring has arrived.
 But while flowers and feathered creatures may be happening in some places, here in Vermont, spring is announced by the “scree” of returning redwing blackbirds and the tire-sucking mud of thawing dirt roads.

 Still and all, today is a beautiful day, full of cobalt skies and the gurgle of water from the melting snow.
 Freddie, of course, loves it all and couldn’t wait to clamber into his mother’s pickup truck when he was released from school.

 “Water.
 Sap buckets,” he said over and over again as they picked their way up Belmont hill.
 The ditches on both sides of the road barely contained the runoff and the brook was licking the underside of the bridge that connects Hooke Road to Belmont Hill.

 He stretched himself as tall as possible in his seat when his mother geared down to tackle the slope of their driveway, praying she’d make it to their back door without getting cross-threaded in the the ruts that reappeared every mud season.
 With a deep breath, Christina trundled up the hill, the steering wheel jerking in her hands every so often.
 She skirted one soft and muddy spot only to hit a pothole hidden in the bottom of a puddle and so on and so on.
 Finally, with a judder of the truck’s front end, she pulled into the barn attached to the Tennyson home.
 With a deep sigh, she set the brake and leaned over to undo Freddie’s seat belt.